Tinkerforge/doc/en/source/Hardware/Bricklets/Outdoor_Weather.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected you can now see the latest received data of your weather stations and sensors.
+It takes about ~45 seconds until the first data shows up when you start the weather station or Bricklet for the first time.

 .. image:: /Images/Bricklets/bricklet_outdoor_weather_brickv.jpg
    :scale: 100 %